 222 Rep. John Lewis Way S, Nashville, TN 37203

 Country music fans won’t want to miss the Country Music Hall of Fame and Museum.

 Browsing through the Country Music Hall of Fame, visitors can enjoy the photos, plaques, and memorabilia highlighting the history of country music.

-You can even view cool artifacts like Elvis Presley’s solid gold Cadillac limo while at the Country Music Hall of Fame.
+You can even view cool artifacts like Elvis Presley’s solid gold Cadillac limo at the Country Music Hall of Fame.

 Elvis Presley fans will love the Country Music Hall of Fame as there are several memorabilia items here from the musician.

-One of the highlights of the Musicians Hall of Fame is the historic RCA Studio B. Big names like Dolly Parton and Elvis Presley recorded here, so don’t miss it during your visit.
+One of the highlights of the Musicians Hall of Fame is the historic RCA Studio B. Big names like Dolly Parton and Elvis Presley were recorded here, so don’t miss it during your visit.
 (You will find RCA Studio B about a mile southwest of the museum)

-A visit to the Country Music Hall of Fame should definitely be on your list, so purchase your ticket today!
+A visit to the Country Music Hall of Fame should be on your list, so purchase your ticket today!